Special Issues and Symposiums

 3. Ensure that articles are written coherently, follow journal style, and are presented in a manner that reflects the standards associated with the journal.
 Authors whose first language is not English should, where appropriate, consider having their articles proofread by a native English speaker.

-4. Best practice is for guest editors to organize one round of internal review before the symposium is sent to EPS.
-We encourage articles of a symposium and special issue to be initially presented at a panel or a workshop where the articles can be developed based on feedback.
+4. Best practice is for Guest Editors to organise one round of internal review before the special issue/debate is submitted to EPS.
+We encourage papers of this nature to be initially presented at a panel or a workshop where they can be developed based on feedback.
 Guest editors are responsible to guide their authors through advice provided by external reviewers.

-13. We strongly encourage cross-referencing of symposia and special issue article to enhance the coherence of the article collection.
-If an article within the Special Issue/Symposium cross-references another article within the same Special Issue/Symposium, authors should ensure they inform the production team at proofing stage to ensure they update the reference with the cited article’s DOI once it is created.
+8. We strongly encourage cross-referencing of debate and special issue articles to enhance the coherence of the article collection.
+If an article within the Special issue/debate cross-references another article within the same Special issue/debate, authors should ensure they inform the production team at proofing stage to ensure they update the reference with the cited article’s DOI once it is created.